 2. Tax-Free Earnings

 What’s better than making additional income without having to do much on your part?
 Not having to pay taxes on it at all.
-If the house you’re renting is your personal residence and you rent it for less than two weeks a year, you do not have to pay federal taxes on the additional income.
+If the house you’re renting is your personal residence and you rent it for less than two weeks a year, you may not have to pay federal taxes on the additional income - depending on the current tax law.
 In many states, including California, homeowners don’t have to pay state taxes either.

 3. Unexpected Home Improvement